hugo2m/hugo2m/README.md

 ### "Quanto mais eu sei, mais eu sou"
+- 🌱I’m currently learning in the Universidade Federal do Rio Grande do Norte
 - From RN living in São Fernando
 - Jr Front-End developer
 - Sharing a little of my front-end joyrney